pcianelli/DailyDose/resources/design-document.md

 U3. _As a user, a banner will display and notify me if I am supposed to take a medication, it will include dosage and other info, should only be posted for duration of 15 minutes before and after the alarm._

-U4. _As a user, I would like to be able to view my health chart with my medications._
+U4. _As a user, I would like to be able to view my health chart with my medications, medication info, and the alarms that are set for those medications._

 U5. _As a user, I would like to be able to add a medication to my chart._